 Gaffs: Gaffs may be used to help land lawfully hooked fish on all waters EXCEPT on a designated trout stream.
 Gaffs are not recommended for use on fish that are not legal to harvest or fish you plan to release.
 For more information see Bow & Spear Fishing Regulations.

 Hand Nets: Hand nets may be used to help land lawfully hooked fish.
-During Apr., May and Jun., hand nets larger than 5 ½ feet in circumference or having a handle exceeding 14″ in length may NOT BE used or possessed on designated trout streams EXCEPT as provided in Table 5 General Netting Regulations.
+During Apr., May and Jun., hand nets larger than 5 ½ feet in circumference or having a handle exceeding 14″ may NOT be used or possessed on designated trout streams EXCEPT as provided in Table 5 General Netting Regulations.
 Hand nets may also be used to take bowfin, carp, gar, smelt and suckers.

 Hook-and-Line Fishing: Fish taken must be hooked in the mouth.
 Fish not hooked in the mouth must be returned to the water immediately.
 No more than 3 lines per person (including tip-ups) nor more than 6 hooks or lures may be used.
 All hooks attached to an artificial bait or “night crawler harness” are counted as 1 hook (note: for crappie/perch rigs and umbrella rigs each hook is counted as part of total allowed).
 Hooks must be baited or attached to an artificial bait.
 Any number of hooks may be used on 1 line for taking smelt in recognized smelt waters (visit michigan.gov/fishing).
 All tip-ups and other similar devices must be marked with the name and address of the owner in legible English, either directly on the object or securely fastened to it by a plate or tag.
 All lines must be under immediate control.
 Hook and size regulations exist on certain streams (see Exceptions to General Regulations by County).

 Hoop Nets: May be used for burbot only on certain waters Dec.
 15 – last day of Feb.
 A permit is required through a local DNR office.
-See Table 5 General Netting Regulations.
+See Table 5, Exceptions to General Regulations by County.

 Spearing: Hand, rubber or spring-propelled spears may be used for certain species.
-See Table 3 Bow and Spear Fishing Regulations.
+See Table 3, Bow & Spear Fishing Regulations.